 American farmhouse brewing can mean a lot of different things.
 The term is often overused to describe any brewery that makes saison beer.
 That said, Kent Falls Brewing Company is the real deal.

 Located on a farm, and driven by the ingredients local to them, Kent Falls make incredible farmhouse ales.
 Their saisons and sour ales always demonstrate yeast-driven complexity.
-Don’t sleep on their hazy IPAs either – they’re extremely soft, fully bodied, and packed with flavor.
+Don’t sleep on their hazy IPAs either – they’re extremely soft, full bodied, and packed with flavor.

 One of their best beers is Farmers Table, a dry-hopped table beer.
-Dry, funky, and slightly tart, it’s delicately dry hopped with Cascade.
+Dry, funky, and slightly tart, it’s delicately dry-hopped with Cascade.
 At 3.8% ABV, this beer is incredibly drinkable with a delicious citrus hoppiness.

-Small scale, expertly brewed hoppy ales is what Cole’s Road is all about.
+Small scale, expertly brewed hoppy ales are what Cole’s Road is all about.
 Using the very best quality hops, including new and experimental varietals, they brew unique and lucious IPAs and pale ales.
 Fruited sours, lagers, and dessert stouts frequently make their lineup too – all of which are brewed with the same excellence as their hoppy beers.

 With such a small production, Cole’s Road sells their beer in crowlers directly from their Berlin brewery.
 Try Fillmore East, their NEIPA brewed with Galaxy, Amarillo, and Citra hops.
 It’s drenched in tropical hoppiness with a simple malt bill dialed in for maximum mouthfeel and drinkability.